confio/tgrade-docs/wiki/intro.md

 ### Double sign

+In the Cosmos blockchain ecosystem, double signing refers two signing and broadcasting two different pieces of information for the same height for the same chain.
+When this happens, usually the validator who double signed get punished/slashed.

 ### dPoS

 delegated Proof of Stake consensus, variation of Proof of Stake where delegators offer tokens to validators to stake and secure the blockchain.
 In theory, delegators need to compare each validators but they tend to choose "big" validators and/or with lower commission which leads to concentration of power to a few validators.

 ### Engagement

+In Tgrade, we use Proof of Engagement consensus.
+This is for the chain's sustainability, all the community members can contribute/engage in their own way, be it technical or non-technical like promotion, and all of this is done in a decentralized manner.

 ### Engagement Rewards

+When Tgrade community member engage, it is evaluated by Oversight community and he/she who engaged can get the engagement rewards.
+Validators can get combined rewards, staking and engagement rewards.

 ### ERC20